 No, only commercial group members.

-Claims for Priority Health members should always be submitted to Priority Health, not Cigna.
+Claims for Priority Health members should always be submitted to Priority Health, not Cigna Healthcare.
 Simply follow any instructions on the member ID card for submitting claims, prior authorizations or calling for assistance.
 More information on billing and authorizations for providers outside of Michigan can be found on our site.